HomeTop HeadlinesCampus Mass Shooting: 1 Dead, 16 Injured

 La’Tavion Johnson, an 18-year-old non-student, tragically lost his life while reportedly defending a female student from the gunfire at a party hosted in the West Commons apartment complex on campus.

 The violence erupted around 1:40 a.m. as students were congregating on the campus of the historic Black university in Tuskegee, Alabama, roughly 39 miles east of Montgomery.
-Among the 16 injured, 12 were hit by bullets, and four others were injured amidst the ensuing pandemonium.
+Among the 16 injured, 12 were hit by bullets, and four others were injured in the pandemonium.
 Two students were shot, with a female student sustaining stomach injuries and a male student hit in the arm.

 Police arrested Jaquez Myrick, a 25-year-old from Montgomery, Alabama, who was spotted fleeing the scene with a handgun that had been altered with a machine gun conversion device.
-Myrick is facing federal charges for possessing a machine gun, but authorities have not charged him with discharging the weapon during the incident.
+Myrick is facing federal charges for possessing a machine gun, but authorities have not yet charged him with discharging the weapon during the incident.

 The shooting occurred as the university’s centennial homecoming festivities were wrapping up.
 Earlier that day, the university’s Alumni Stadium, which has a seating capacity of 10,000, welcomed over 47,300 attendees for the homecoming football game against Miles College.